Uber Business Model Canvas: Know what led to Uber’s success

 Second Part: Market

-This is the second part of the 2 post series on Uber Business Model and their success secrets.
+This is the second part of the 2 post series on the Uber Business Model and their success secrets.
 This part talks about the market side of Uber’s Lean Business Model.

 - When a great team meets a great market, something special happens.